jonnonz1/nz-statute-book/acts/public/1955/housing-act-1955.md

 ### 3 Powers of Minister in relation to State housing
 The Minister may from time to time determine either generally or in any particular case what land or classes of land may be acquired for State housing purposes and the general scheme of development thereof, the number and classes of dwellings and ancillary commercial buildings to be constructed, and any other matters of State housing policy.

-### 3A Relationship to Natural and Built Environment Act 2023
+### 3A Relationship to Resource Management Act 1991
-Nothing in this Part derogates from any provisions of the Natural and Built Environment Act 2023.
+Nothing in this Part derogates from any of the provisions of the Resource Management Act 1991.

 ### 4 Crown land may be set apart for State housing purposes
 (1) The Minister of Lands may from time to time, by notice in the Gazette, set apart as State housing land any Crown land within the meaning of the Land Act 1948.